-- Non-Governmental organizations (NGOs) are eligible subrecipients. - This is a competitive grant program.
-Applicant entities must be a HUD-approved housing counseling agency to provide services under the program. - Organizations should have experience providing services in Puerto Rico. - Entities may undergo a capacity assessment to confirm they are appropriately staffed to serve their selected area(s) of operation and expected case load. - All impacted residents may receive counseling services.
+- This is a competitive grant program.
+Applicant entities must be a HUD Approved Housing Counseling Agency to provide services under the program.117 - Organizations should have experience providing services in Puerto Rico. - Entities may undergo a capacity assessment to confirm they are appropriately staffed to serve their selected area(s) of operation and expected case load. - All impacted residents may receive counseling services.